williamDalston/FocusFlow/README.md

 3. **Configure Signing**
    - Select your development team in Signing & Capabilities
-   - Ensure bundle identifier matches: `com.williamalston.Ritual7`
+   - Ensure bundle identifier matches: `com.williamalston.FocusFlow`

 4. **Build and Run**
    - Select your target device or simulator